adadarohan/xml-JSON/README.md

 # XML to JSON

 XML to JSON converts the given seatmaps into json files with the same format.
-It differentiates between the 2 files using the filename and coverts the following properties -
+It differentiates between the 2 files using the filename and converts the following properties -
 - Seat type (Center, Window, Aisle, Bathroom etc.)
 - Details (Limited recline, Quiet zone etc.)
 - Seat number